TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

             - [x] Defer actually mutating the scripts until after the scripts are done running.
                 - [x] Adds call.
                 - [x] Writes deferring funcs.
+        - [ ] Write funcs for updating hitcapsule `.enabled` flags and updating hitcapsule transforms.

+- [ ] Add visual representation of when hitcapsules are active.